tmtxt/tmtxt.github.com/_posts/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh.md

 # Say hello Tenda Nova Mesh

-Here are some images in unboxing and setting up the system
+Here are some images when unboxing and setting up the system

 Three cute small boxes!
 ![Three](/files/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh/three.jpg)